eaglerforge/eaglerforge.github.io/docs/apidocs/events/addEventListener.md

 - `frame` Called every frame

+- `render` Called every time a frame is done rendering.
+Passes an object with properties:
+      - `partialTicks`: The partial ticks into the frame.
+Eg, if the frame was rendered when the in-game clock hit a quarter of a tick, this would be 0.25.

 - `sendchatmessage`
     Called just before the player sends a chat message.
 Passes an object with properties:
     - `message`: String representing the chat message.